CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-1-Introduction.md

 ## Distributed Operating System : Hormony

 A _**network operating system**_ is an operating system that provides features such as file sharing across the network, along with a communication scheme that allows different processes on different computers to exchange messages.
 A computer running a network operating system acts autonomously from all other computers on the network, although it is aware of the network and is able to communicate with other networked computers.
-A _**distributed operating system**_ provides a less autonomous enviroment.
+A _**distributed operating system**_ provides a less autonomous environment.
 The different computers communicate closely enough to provide the illusion that only a single operating system controls the network.

 ## Two Specialized Distributed System